Remora/Remora.Commands/README.md

 The library also supports "greedy" options, which can simplify usage in certain cases, allowing users to omit quotes.
 A greedy option treats multiple subsequent values as one combined value, concatenating them automatically.
+Concatenation is done with a single space in between each value.

 Making an option greedy is a simple matter of applying the `Greedy` attribute, and it can be combined with `Option` for both named and positional greedy